Kro9w/CNHS-Library-Attendance/README.md

   - **Today's Attendance:** A live count of students who have entered today.
   - **Weekly & Monthly Attendance:** Total attendance for the current week and month.
   - **Attendance by Grade Level:** See a breakdown of attendance for each grade level, helping you understand which groups use the library most.
+  - **Gender Breakdown per Grade Level** See a breakdown of male and female students for each grade level.
+  - **Top Monthly Library Visitors** See the top 3 patrons that frequently visit the library with their grade level and total number of visits for the month.
+  - **Recent Visitors** See the last 5 logged visitors to check for accuracy.

+### 4.5.
+Exporting Statistics

+In the **Statistics** page, you can observe yellow dots situted on the top right corner of the graph cards.
+When hovered, a dialog box will popup offering two options:

+- Option A: Export the data to a `.xlsx` file.
+- Option B: Export the graph to a '.png' file

+_Be sure that you are currently selecting the right view option to get the expert in the desired timeframe._

 ## For Developers